 Richardson said the average VantageScore 3.0 score as of early October 2019 was 686, slightly lower than the average FICO score.
 He said the difference is because, “We score 40 million more consumers and many of those consumers tend to have lower scores.”

 Credit score ranges can get more complicated after that, because there are many more than just the two most popular credit scoring models.
 Experian and Equifax, among others, both have their own proprietary scoring models.
 For example, Equifax credit score ranges, from excellent to poor, are:3

 Achieving a FICO score of 800 is the ultimate goal for many—and there’s good reason for that.
 People in the Excellent credit score range are the most likely to be approved for a credit card or loan, and they’re also likely to get the best available terms and/or interest rates.
 That’s because lenders have a high degree of confidence people with scores in this range will repay their debts.
 Only 21% of Americans have excellent scores, and fewer than 1% of them are likely to become seriously delinquent in the future, according to Experian.4

 Better terms.
-For example, if your FICO score is 760 or better, you could qualify for a 60-month auto loan at a low 2% to 3% interest rate, experts say.5 Achieving an 800 FICO score may also open opportunities to reduce your monthly payments by refinancing older loans on better terms.
+For example, if your FICO score is 760 or better, you could qualify for a 60-month auto loan at an interest rate as low as 3%, experts say.5 Achieving an 800 FICO score may also open opportunities to reduce your monthly payments by refinancing older loans on better terms.